-7.2.4 Product Analysis
+7.3 Product Analysis

-The recommended method of unsecuring a programmed 56F8037 for product analysis of field failures is via the backdoor key access.
-The customer would need to supply Technical Support with the backdoor key and the protocol to access the backdoor routine in the Flash.
-Additionally, the KEYEN bit that allows backdoor key access must be set.

-An alternative method for performing analysis on a secured microcontroller would be to mass-erase and reprogram the Flash with the original code, but modify the security bytes.
+The recommended method of unsecuring a secured device for product analysis of field failures is via the method described in section 7.2.4.
+The customer would need to supply Technical Support with the details of the protocol to access the subroutines in flash memory.
+An alternative method for performing analysis on a secured device would be to mass-erase and reprogram the flash with the original code, but modify the security word or not program the security word.

-To insure that a customer does not inadvertently lock himself out of the 56F8037 during programming, it is recommended that the user program the backdoor access key first, the application code second, and the security bytes within the FM configuration field last.

-Part 8 General Purpose Input/Output (GPIO)
+Part 8 General-Purpose Input/Output (GPIO)